c20mp/DataAnalyzerProject/README.md

 4. I'm rattled about world events and I'd feel better if I knew what's on Trump's mind.
 Can you give me insights?

+You will have a few weeks to do data analysis, then present it to me in class.
+At that time, the rest of the class and myself will give you pointers on your code.
+Then you have until the final class period to show me the improvements.

 ## Setup
 1. Clone this project.
 (In Eclipse, Control-click anywhere in the Package Explorer > Import... > Git > Projects from git > paste this URI https://github.com/daltonschool/DataAnalyzerProject.git > click Next until Finish)